Winter Flu Vaccine Clinics - updated December 2020

 - You will be called to the next available clinician, regardless of who you are booked in with

-- Your injection will be administered at a consulting room door, you will not need to enter the room and will be asked wherever possible to have your injection whilst standing up
+- Your injection will be administered at a communal setting and you will be asked wherever possible to have your injection whilst standing up (please flag with a member of staff if ths is an issue)

-- You will then be asked to leave through the back door of the practice to ensure that we have a safe one-way system in place
+- You will then be asked to leave through a separate exit to ensure that we have a safe one-way system in place

 We will try to operate this efficiently as possible to minimise waiting times but please come prepared with comfortable shoes in case you need to stand for longer than normal.